bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

-We've gone for a simple function `MakePayment()` which will mae a single payment to a third-party service.
-We pass in how to reach that service as the first parameter.
-This is applying Dependency Injection.
+We've gone for a simple function `MakePayment()` which will make a single payment to a third-party service.
+By design, we will pass in some object representing that payment service, as the first and only parameter.
+This is a use of Dependency Injection.

 We don't have a `payments` object just yet.
 We need to create one.